DyNaMo-INSERM/PyFMGUI_DyNaMo/README.md

 ```

 ## Generate executables
 If you wish to do any changes to the code and freeze them.
-You can use PyInstaller and run the main.spec file (Windows).
+You can use PyInstaller and compile an executable (OS/platform specific).
 ```
-python -m PyInstaller main.spec
+pyinstaller --onefile --name "name_your_executable" --windowed main.py
 ```

 ## To Do